remynln/AREA/README.md

 You can compare properties of type number using comparisons operators: `>`, `<`, `<=`, `>=`, `==`
 You can compare properties of type string using operators: `==` (case insensitive comparison), `===` (case sensitive comparison), `in` (leftstring is a substring of rightstring exemple: `"can" in "you can do it"` is true)

+### User gesture
+Every routes in this categry have a `[user_id]` parameter, this param is an hexadecimal value, accessible only by admin users.
+But [user_id] can also be set to `me`, this will reffer to the currently connected account (with jwt token passed in header), and many routes can be accessed without being an admin with the `me` parameter.

+#### Admin
+There is one superuser, with username "root", this is the only user that can set other users to administrators there is as many as superuser the superuser wants to set. admins can't affect other admin accounts